Skip to main content

 MySQL Client Delimiters

-When creating a UDF using a MySQL-compatible client connected to SingleStoreDB, you must change the client delimiter to ensure that the function definition is correctly passed to the server and then set it back to a semicolon after the alternate delimiter is no longer needed.
+When creating a UDF using a MySQL-compatible client connected to SingleStore, you must change the client delimiter to ensure that the function definition is correctly passed to the server and then set it back to a semicolon after the alternate delimiter is no longer needed.
 See the MySQL Client Delimiters topic for details on MySQL client delimiters.

 Security and Permissions